EIGHT SQUARE SCHOOLHOUSE

-Due to physical distancing guidelines and field trip restrictions from ICSD for 2021, The History Center has created a Eight Square Virtual E-Field Trip (click on the title for the field-trip guide and activity links) option for classrooms, and homeschool groups.
+A 75 minute guided virtual field trip can be scheduled throughout the year.
+A live schoolmarm will guide your class in an exploration of school life in 1892.
+The History Center has created a Eight Square Virtual E-Field Trip (click on the title for the field-trip guide and activity links) option for classrooms, and homeschool groups.

 The digital materials engage students in exploring history and education of the late 1890s, and making connections to today.
-This FREE virtual program includes:
+The living history Eight Square School house program includes:

 While the materials are geared towards 4th grade students, homeschooling students of a variety of ages will enjoy engaging with the materials.

 Contact email@example.com for more details about this program and materials.

 Eight Square schoolhouse is located on Upper Hanshaw Road in Dryden, New York.
 Upper Hanshaw Road is approximately 1/4 mile East of the Tompkins County Regional Airport.
 The address of the school is 1748 Hanshaw Road, Dryden, NY.